Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 }
 ```

-Board members are allowed to schedule payments and make immediate payments, which give the board full control over the funds (they can create immediate payments to drain the Vault).
+Board members are allowed to schedule payments and make immediate payments, which gives the board full control over the funds (they can create immediate payments to drain the Vault).
 Because of that, board members should also be able to execute their scheduled payments and cancel them.

 Additionally, shareholders are able to create, manage and execute payments which are the executive roles and should only be granted to the board.

 #### Remediation

-Let the board have the `CREATE_PAYMENTS_ROLE`, `EXECUTE_PAYMENTS_ROLE` and `MANAGE_PAYMENTS_ROLE` roles in Finance app and remove these roles from the shareholders (while preserving shareholders as the roles manager).
+Let the board have the `CREATE_PAYMENTS_ROLE`, `EXECUTE_PAYMENTS_ROLE` and `MANAGE_PAYMENTS_ROLE` roles in the Finance app and remove these roles from the shareholders (while preserving shareholders as the role managers).

 ---------------------